Rising wages squeeze Bangladesh garment makers as factories await upgrades

 Retailers are expected to pay suppliers enough to make it "financially feasible" for factories to comply with the safety requirements, spokesman Joris Oldenziel said in an emailed response to questions from Reuters.

-Sweden's fast-fashion retailer Hennes & Mauritz, better known as H&M, said on March 27 that a drive to increase wages for Asian clothing workers would hurt its profit margins.
+Sweden's fast-fashion retailer Hennes & Mauritz (HMb.ST), better known as H&M, said on March 27 that a drive to increase wages for Asian clothing workers would hurt its profit margins.

 COMPETITION HEATS UP